jingyangcarl/nerf/experiments.md

 Detail: need a higher resolution results for details.
 Logs: vgl-gpu03:./logs/*_alpha_mask_800
 Commit:
 Results: It's obviously that there's no such big difference on training time for 400*400 and 800*800 cost on time complexity and space complexity.
 The current results look sharper than previous tf experiments, but still not as good as Hanyuan's.
-Will continue running on 03 to see the if it will be sharper.

 ----------------------------------------------------------------------------
 Date: 2021/02/16
 Experiments Index: 2
 Detail: Since using alpha mask will help the network focus on face RGB prediction, this experiment is used to add normal loss as well as albedo loss.
 Logs: vgl-gpu04:./logs/*_albedo_normal_loss
-Commit:
+Commit: 1b96aada8fd0bbe095000dee404690ca1ec6c213
-Results:
+Results: Also, using mask improves the final results including albedo, normal, as well as rgb way better then experiments without mask, but still not sharp.
+Need to use ground truth directly.

 ----------------------------------------------------------------------------
 Date: 2021/02/17
 Experiments Index: 1
 Detail: Use albedo and normal ground truth like alpha mask directly to the network output.
 For each ray, duplicate value from 2D to 3D.
-Logs: ./logs/*_albedo_normal_gt
+Logs: vgl-gpu03:./logs/*_albedo_normal_gt
-Commit:
+Commit: 1d1cb6481d30e282696efbcd377a29659c34e24d
 Results: